 Michael Kulis, Michael Hicks, Marit Meyer and Lauren Best from NASA Glenn Research Center will give an overview of their research and share their experience of work at NASA.
 They will also discuss programs and internships available for students (both graduate and undergraduate) at NASA Glenn.

 - The Women In Mathematics group is hosting seminars this semester by female mathematicians on their research and career opportunities.

-- Colloquia are currently scheduled in algebra and in PDE's.
+- Seminars and Colloquia are currently scheduled in algebra, combinatorics and PDE's.